Imburse-Payments/imburse-payments.github.io/pages/getting-started/marketplace.md

 `id` | string | The Id of the payment method
 `name` | string | The name of the payment method.
 `iconUrl` | string | The url to the apps icon.
-`tags` | array | A array of strings that define the payment methods capabiliies or catagories.
+`tags` | array | A array of strings that define the payment methods capabilities or categories.
 `isCreditCard` | bool | `true` if this payment method is a credit card; otherwise `false`.
 `supportsDirectSale` | bool | `true` if this payment method supports direct sales; otherwise `false`.
 `supportsRecurring` | bool | `true` if this payment method supports recurring payments; otherwise `false`.